akshatm1/Dotfiles-Public/README.md

 ## Disclaimer

-* Designed for personal use—your mileage may vary on other systems.
 * Some configs assume Wayland (Hyprland).
-* If you think this will be easy copy-pasting, please mentally prepare yourself for some crying over missing dependencies and screaming at your terminal(In your mind) :)
+* If you think this will be easy copy-pasting, please mentally prepare yourself for some frustration :)